 HPV vaccine can protect both males and females by preventing genital warts and cancers of the mouth, throat, anus, and genitals.
 HPV vaccine also prevents cervical cancer, which, of course, only females can get.
-A preteen boy who receives HPV vaccine can also protect his future partner.
+A preteen boy who receives HPV vaccine can also protect his future spouse.
 Men and women infected with HPV often have no symptoms.
 Women can get cervical cancer screening, but there is no such test for men.
-Men who are infected and don’t know it can spread HPV to a partner HPV.
+Men who are infected and don’t know it can spread HPV to their partners.

 If my child is not sexually active, why is the HPV vaccine needed?

-One study found that up to 80% of teens or preteens contracted HPV within 2-3 years of the first time they engaged in sexual activity,3 making it important that preteens receive the full series of 3 doses before first sexual activity.
-The Centers for Disease Control and Prevention (CDC) reports that as many as 64% of teen or preteen girls may be infected with HPV, and 75% of new cases of HPV are found in persons age 15-24 years.4 Even if your child waits until he is married and or only has one partner in the future, your child could still be exposed to HPV by that partner.
+Studies show that 50-80% of people test positive for HPV within 2-3 years of the first time they engaged in sexual activity, making it important that preteens receive the full series of 3 doses before first sexual activity.
+The Centers for Disease Control and Prevention (CDC) reports that as many as 64% of teen or preteen girls may be infected with HPV, and 75% of new cases of HPV are found in persons age 15-24 years.
+Even if your child waits until he is married and or only has one partner in the future, your child could still be exposed to HPV by that partner.

 Will receiving HPV vaccine give my child permission to engage in sexual activity?